RxNN: A Framework for Evaluating Deep Neural Networks on Resistive Crossbars

-Figure~\ref{fig:fcm_accuracy} shows the errors for a 64x64 non-ideal crossbar with respect to an ideal vector-matrix multiplication using 3 different models, \emph{viz.}, HSPICE, FCM, and MNSIM.
-HSPICE is the baseline model, whereas MNSIM represents crossbar model proposed in~\cite{mnsim}.
-The X-axis represents the crossbar column, and the Y-axis depicts the error incurred during the vector-matrix multiplication.
-We observe that simple error models such as MNSIM that assume a constant error regardless of the applied inputs, crossbar configuration, and crossbar column deviates considerably from the HSPICE model.
-In contrast, the proposed FCM model considers these dynamic factors and therefore able to closely match the errors observed in HSPICE model.
-The maximum deviation between the estimated errors using MNSIM and actual error observed in HSPICE is about 3.51\%.
-In the case of FCM, the maximum deviation was found to be 0.28\% which is significantly smaller.
+Figure~\ref{fig:fcm_accuracy} shows the errors in vector-matrix multiplications realized using a 64x64 non-ideal crossbar.
+We compute errors using three different crossbar models, \emph{viz.}, HSPICE, FCM, and MNSIM~\cite{mnsim}.
+The X-axis represents the crossbar column, and the Y-axis depicts the error incurred due to non-idealities in the vector-matrix multiplication.
+We observe that the simple error model (MNSIM) deviates considerably from the HSPICE model.
+This is expected, as it does not consider the dependence of errors on several factors including the applied inputs, the crossbar state, and the crossbar column.
+In contrast, the FCM model considers these dynamic factors and is therefore able to closely match the HSPICE model.
+The maximum deviation between the errors estimated by MNSIM and the errors computed using HSPICE is about 3.51\%.
+In the case of FCM, the maximum deviation is found to be 0.28\%, which is significantly smaller.

-{\bf Speedup.} In order to evaluate the speedup of FCM over HSPICE, we measured the execution time of FCM and HSPICE for various crossbar sizes.
-Table~\ref{tab:FCM-speedup} details the speedup achieved using FCM with respect to HSPICE.
-We observe a speedup of about 5 orders in magnitude for various crossbar sizes.
-In addition, as expected, the speedup increases for larger crossbar arrays.
+To evaluate the speedup of FCM over HSPICE, we measure the execution time of FCM and HSPICE for various crossbar sizes.
+Figure~\ref{fig:speedup} details the speedup achieved using FCM over HSPICE.
+We observe a speedup of about 5 orders in magnitude.
+Moreover, as expected, the speedup increases for larger crossbar arrays.